zengm71/DeepFakeChallenge/README.md

        * NVIDIA Docker Container with Jupyer Notebook
        * Mount IBM COS Bucket from step 1 above

-   4. Process the videos on 2 GPUs (p100) by running 2 notebooks simultaneously on the IBM virtual server and store it onto a separate folder in the IBM COS bucket.
+   4. Process the videos on 2 GPUs (p100) by running 2 notebooks simultaneously on the IBM virtual server and store the images of cropped faces into a separate IBM COS bucket.

-   5. Access the processed videos and train the model

-* 2 p100s were used to process the videos from the training set (CUDA 10.0 ENV)

        * MTCNN was used for face detection
         `mtcnn = MTCNN(margin=14, keep_all=True, post_process=False, thresholds = [0.9, 0.9, 0.9], device=device).eval()`

-    * pre-trained weights from the resnet 'vggface2' was loaded to generate 1D facial feature vectors `resnet = InceptionResnetV1(pretrained='vggface2', device=device).eval()`

-    * We took 30 frames from each video and turned it into an 1D torch vectors that has a shape of [104343, 30, 512], which represents 104,343 videos, 30 frames, 512 1D vector image.
+       * We took 10 frames from each video and saved it into 2 dimensional vectors with 3 channels
        * Processing Time: From the unit testing of our pipeline, we were able to see that processing of 400 videos took about 18 minutes on a pair of P100s, which was about 22 videos per minute.
 Assuming that there are around 2,000 videos per folder and knowing the fact that there are 50 folders, we can expect this process to take about 100,000 / 22 = ~4,500 minutes, which translates to about 75 hours.

+   5. Access the processed videos from the second bucket
+       * each video should have a size of 10 (frames), 3 channels (RGB), 160 (height), 160 (width)

+   6. Create/Define the model
+       * Use `DataLoader` from `torch.utils.data` to prepare your training set and validation set
+       * Use PyTorch modules:
+               - `torch.nn`
+               - `torch.optim`
+               - `torch.utils`
+       * Allow the model to adjust the parameters of `mixnet_m`

+   7. Train/Evalute the model
+       * Feel free to experiment and find the best model parameters to achieve the desired score
+       * Use `sklearn.metrics` to easily calculate the accuracy, precision, recall, and more
+       * Save the models using PyTorch modules

+   8. Submit your model
+       * Run the `3-Submission.ipynb` notebook with your model parameters to generate Kaggle submission output
+       * Model will be validated against the Kaggle Test dataset

 ## Model Architecture

-* LSTM

-NOTE: Below is an example of a diagram for CNN from other class.
-We can draw up something similar, once we agree on the final model architecture

 ![model](images/model_arch.PNG)

+Adam Optimizer was used.

+* refer to `DFDCNet()` in the `2-Model-1face.ipynb` notebook for implementation

 ## Evaluation